Welcome to Revolving Door Press' Submittable page!

 While publishing your own books is great in itself, there are many other opportunities that can come along as result of being a Teen Chapbook Series author such as: interviews, readings, and possibly presenting at conferences across the country, and more.
 These are not guaranteed, but are very likely.

-I have other questions that are represented here.
+I have other questions that aren't represented here.